puniverse/capsule/README.md

 Before we delve into the specifics of defining a Capsule distribution, let us look at a few different ways of packaging a capsule.
 The examples are snippets of [Gradle](http://www.gradle.org/) build files, but the same could be achieved with [Ant](http://ant.apache.org/) or [Maven](http://maven.apache.org/).
 The full Gradle file is [here](https://github.com/puniverse/capsule-demo/blob/master/build.gradle).

-We'll assume that the application's `gradle.build` file applies the [`java`](http://www.gradle.org/docs/current/userguide/java_plugin.html) and [`application`](http://www.gradle.org/docs/current/userguide/application_plugin.html) plugins, and that the build file declare the `capsule` configuration and contains the dependency `capsule 'co.paralleluniverse:capsule:0.1.0'`.
+We'll assume that the application's `gradle.build` file applies the [`java`](http://www.gradle.org/docs/current/userguide/java_plugin.html) and [`application`](http://www.gradle.org/docs/current/userguide/application_plugin.html) plugins, and that the build file declare the `capsule` configuration and contains the dependency `capsule 'co.paralleluniverse:capsule:VERSION'`.

 The first example creates what may be called a "full" capsule: